volumio/volumio-plugins/plugins/system_controller/wifireconnect/readme.md

 If no response, the interface is restarted.

 The plugin UI  allows to set the IP and the interface to check.

+## How to install

+- Just download the wifireconnect.zip file and drop it in the plugin installation page of volumio.
+- Enable it and change the settings if needed to match your config, save.

+05th January 18

+- use of "systemctl restart wireless"
+- translation
+- licence
+- icon wifi

 19 th november